 - Fruit – fruit is nature’s candy.
-Majority is not particularly nutrient dense but is high in sugars (not refined sugars, no, but still sugar).
+The majority are not particularly nutrient dense but is high in sugars (not refined sugars, no, but still sugar).
 For example, fruit salad is not an adequate breakfast.
 Fruit salad is dessert!
 Focus on berries, which are rich in antioxidants and fiber while lower in sugar.

 - Dairy – some people digest dairy well, others do not.
 It can be a source of gut and skin issues.
 Always opt for grass-fed, full-fat dairy – and raw when you can.
-I focus on fermented dairy, like kefir and yogurt.
+I focus on fermented dairy products, like kefir and yogurt.

-- Grains – grains in general are difficult to digest and they are not nutrient dense.
-I recommend avoiding majority of grains, but some people do well eating smaller amounts of gluten-free grains like rice, oatmeal, corn or quinoa.
+- Grains – grains, in general, are difficult to digest and they are not nutrient dense.
+I recommend avoiding the majority of grains, but some people do well eating smaller amounts of gluten-free grains like rice, oatmeal, corn or quinoa.

 Fermented foods are the holy grail of keeping my skin healthy.
 They are one of the things I eat several times a day to lower inflammation, improve gut health, reduce unhealthy bacteria in the gut while bolstering the healthy bacteria and they’re just amazing as an ancestral food that improves so many things within the body (including mood!).